SheepTester/uxdy/webreg-scraping/README.md

 But that table isn't exhaustive, apparently.
 What's `SA` and `OP`??

 `FK_SST_SCTN_STATCD` seems to determine how the section is presented on WebReg.
+Note that finals etc. may be `AC` but they should also be ignored.

 | Value | Short for | Appearance                                                                                        |
 | ----- | --------- | ------------------------------------------------------------------------------------------------- |